EarlGlynn/HAVV-analysis/README.md

 The RStudio notebook **HAVV-First-Look.Rmd** downloads the current HAVV Excel file from the Social Security site and provides a first look at the 700+ sheets in the file.

 Output files and folders are created in a subfolder with the name of the current sheet (for now the third one in the downloaded Excel file).
 The current sheet and subfolder name has format **yyyy-mm-dd** which currently is **2024-05-25**.
 As HAVV data is updated when new sheets, future runs will automatically create folders with the latest sheet name.
-This allows easy comparison over time.
+This allows easy comparisons over time between folders.

-[Many Excel files have a sheetname prefix so they will have distinct names -- this is to avoid a problem since Microsoft does not allow two Excel files with the same to be opened at the same time for comparison.]
+[Many Excel files have a sheetname suffix added to the filename so they will have distinct names -- this is to avoid a problem since Microsoft does not allow two Excel files with the same to be opened at the same time for comparison.]

 The data are explored for "bad" values and inconsistencies.
 See R script for details of problem data and fixes applied.
 Government data files that are not regularly used in analysis often have a variety of "bad data" issues.